 CLSA is the highest level of technical achievement in Pega.
 Prior to training as a Lead System Architect, individuals must gain field experience and demonstrate their technical aptitude by earning first their CSA and then their CSSA certifications.

-- Certified System Architect (CSA) credential
+- Certified System Architect (CSA) certification - in any version

-- Certified Senior System Architect (CSSA) credential
+- Certified Senior System Architect (CSSA) certification - in any version

 - Customer Service Ready badge

-- Pega 7 Ready badge
+- Pega Platform Ready badge